christinec-dev/TryHackMe_Writeups/README.md

 # TryHackMe Writeups
 Welcome!
-This repository contains all of my writeups for CTF's and labs that I found challenging and completed on Try Hack Me. 😊
+This repository contains all of my writeups for CTF's and labs that I found challenging and completed on Try Hack Me.
+You can also find this on my [Dev blog](https://dev.to/christinecdev). 😊

 ## CTF Writeup Navigation
 - [Pickle Rick CTF](https://github.com/christinec-dev/TryHackME_CTF_Writeups/tree/main/Pickle%20Rick%20CTF)